tomjoht/learnapidoc/index.md

 ## Stay updated

-If you're reading this book, you most likely want to learn more about APIs.
+If you're following this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
 You can stay updated about these posts by subscribing to my free newsletter at [https://tinyletter.com/tomjoht](https://tinyletter.com/tomjoht).